EricssonResearch/dnt/doc/value_transfer.md

-# How to transfer values between objects?

-This problem mostly arises when reading or writing header fields in the packet.
+# Value transfer to/from packet header fields

+We developed a universal value passing architecture to have a universal `edit` action that can manipulate any protocol header in a generic way.
+In this architecture the header field editing is reduced to copying bit sequences, using the universal value passing.
+The appropriate offsets and bit counts for the transfer are read from protocol header descriptors.

+This value transfer architecture was designed to be more generic than a simple header read/write.
+In the original design of R2DTWO one could transfer values to/from packet header fields, packet property (metadata) slots, stateful objects, interface properties etc. Currently R2DTWO doesn't fully utilize the possible capabilities, just reads and writes packet headers.

+The scope of the `edit` action was reduced with commit 9e4c5ab95 (March 2023) to read/write header fields only, in favor of dedicated actions (e.g. `readseq`/`writeseq`) handling the packet property slots.
+This document also describes the removed features (and the planned but never realized ones), but for completeness' sake only.

+## Producer-Consumer model

-We use a Producer--Consumer model.
-Both of them are functions.
+The value passing is based on a Producer-Consumer model, both of them are functions.

-* Producer creates the value on its stack, calls the Consumer function with it
+* *Producer* function creates the value on its stack, and calls the Consumer function with it
-* Consumer receives the value and processes it (e.g. writes it into the packet)
+* *Consumer* function receives the value and processes it (e.g. writes it into the packet)

-Rationale behind this architecture:
+Rationale behind this calling convention:

 * we want both functions to be re-entrant
 * we don't want to malloc a temporary storage to pass the value
 * we don't want to have a fixed-length buffer to pass the value

-How to create a matching pair?
-The config compiler should know everything we need.

-* Producers can tell what type of data they will produce (offset, length)
-* Consumers can tell what they need as input (also offset, length)

-TODO we may also need to consider the type of the value (address, time etc.)

-TODO we may need adaptors when the Consumer wants some offset or something the Producer can't create TODO do we know of such a scenario?
+The value to be transferred is a sequence of bits starting at a specified bit offset from the beginning of a buffer.
+To be compatible with IEEE and IETF protocols, the buffer contents must be in big endian byte order, MSB-first.

+Both the Producer and the Consumer have a state parameter that configures the function for working on the correct number of bits with the correct offset.
+This state is constructed by the config compiler once (when processing the `edit` action), and used during the lifetime of the action pipeline.

+In the current implementation the Producer and Consumer function pair and their parameter settings must be compatible by referring to

+* same number of bits
+* same bit offset within a byte

+The original plan also included adaptor functions that can move the data created by a Producer to make it compatible with a Consumer, but we never needed this in practice, so this was never implemented.

+How to get a compatible pair of Producer and Consumer functions?
+For the `edit` action the config compiler checks the types of the operands and their compatibility.

+Where to find the code related to this value transfer architecture:

+* `value.h` contains the prototypes
+* `header.h` has functions that return Producer and Consumer functions for header fields
+* `interface.h` has the base class for interfaces, see the `get_property_reader()` virtual method

+To see how the assignments of the `edit` action are processed into Producer-Consumer pairings, see `process_assignment_lhs()` and `process_assignment_rhs()` in `conf_actions.c`.

 ## Consumer

 This function has three parameters:

-* value to read from: comes from the Producer
-    * start pointer, offset, length (this is a stream of bits in network byte order)
-* state depending on the type of the consumer
+* `state` depending on the type of the Consumer
-    * field writer: header field to write to (header index, bit offset, bit length)
+    * e.g. for the header field writer: header field to write to (header index, bitoffset, bitcount)
-    * other object types have their own state
+    * other types have their own state
+* `value` to read from: comes from the Producer
+    * start pointer, bitoffset, bitcount
-* packet: the current packet of the action pipeline
+* `packet` the current packet of the action pipeline
-    * field writer: this is where the target header field is
+    * for the header field writer: this is where the target header field is
-    * maybe not all consumer objects need the packet
+    * not all consumer types need the packet

-The state is radically different for each Consumer, the parameter has to be void\*.
-The config compiler will know how to construct the appropriate state.
+The state is different for each Consumer type.
+The config compiler has to know how to construct the appropriate state.

+The following Consumer functions were considered for R2DTWO at some point.

-### Field writer
+### Header field writer

-We need a series of such functions for various bit lengths and offsets.
-We must consider both the target field and the source value.

-* both length and offset are multiple of 8 (simple memcpy)
-* length is <8 and offset is such that it doesn't span multiple bytes
-* length is < 16 and offset is such that it only spans 2 bytes
-* length is < 8 and offset is such that it spans at least 3 bytes

-The input value should be prepared such that this writer doesn't need to do bit-shift on it.
-TODO this applies to all Consumers
-TODO if we do need shift, do it with an adaptor?
+In `header.h` the function `header_get_field_writer()` returns a Consumer function that can write the given *target* header field from the given *source* value, or NULL when they are incompatible.
+It returns one of the following (private) bit copy implementations:

+* copy whole bytes
+* copy bits in a single byte
+* generic copy

+The state for the returned function should be the same *target*.
+The `HeaderField` structure for *target* can be created from a *ProtocolField* and a header index with `new_headerfield()`.
+To get a *ProtocolField* see e.g. `protocol_get_field_by_name()` in `protocol.h`.

-### Object
+### Object (never implemented)

-The object receives its input by having a method act as a Consumer function.
+The stateful pipeline object receives its input by having a method act as a Consumer function.
+Possible candidates for value Consumer: Sequence Recovery, Delay, POF.
+In the current design these objects use the packet property slots as their input.

-TODO document the objects that act as a Consumer: Sequence Recovery, Delay, POF etc.

-### Packet metadata
+### Packet property (removed)

-Currently both our metadata are uint32 (sequence number, timestamp), this Consumer type will write the given value into the metadata slots.
-The Producer for these is typically a field reader, but we have appropriate generators too.
+Currently the `Packet` structure has two property slots: `timestamp` and `sequence`.
+In the original design they could be accessed by the `edit` action, and in `packet.h` there were helper functions for getting the respective Consumer and Producer functions for them.
+R2DTWO currently has dedicated actions (e.g. `readseq`/`writeseq`) handling the packet property slots.

+The `ttl` property of the packet needs special treatment (see the `ttlcheck` and `ttlreduce` actions), it was never meant to be accessed by the `edit` action.
+The `ttl` field of a header can be read/written by an `edit` action if necessary.

 ## Producer

 This function has four parameters:

-* producer state: depends on the type of the producer
+* `producer state` depends on the type of the Producer
-* consumer function: this will be called on the generated value
+* `consumer` this function will be called on the generated value
-* consumer state: opaque state of the consumer
+* `consumer state` opaque state of the Consumer
-* packet: the current packet of the action pipeline
+* `packet` the current packet of the action pipeline

-Producer types:

-* Constant value: we don't have a producer function, just a value
-    * constants should be typed, the config compiler should check the type against its usage
-    * when we are at the assignment we no longer have types just start, offset, length
-* Generated value: Producer creates it on its stack, calls the Consumer
-    * sequence number
-    * timestamp
-    * interface property
-    * packet property: arrival time, sequence number
-    * Header field: format in config: headername.fieldname

-The Producer can be stateful, but it must be re-entrant: it receives its state as a parameter.
-As this parameter is radically different for each Producer, the parameter is void\*.
-The config compiler will know how to construct the appropriate state.
+The producer state is different for each Producer type.
+The config compiler has to know how to construct the appropriate state.

-The producer may need input to generate the value.
-This input comes from the state parameter.
+The following Producer functions were considered for R2DTWO at some point.

 ### Constant value

-Do we need a Producer for constant values?
-Isn't it enough if we just have the value and call the Consumer on it?
-Currently the Edit action has this simplification.
+This doesn't have a producer function, the constant value is stored directly in a Value object, and it is fed directly to the Consumer.

+When processing constants the config compiler checks that the given value fits into the target, and that it has the correct type for the target (e.g. a header field with type IPv6 expects a constant in the usual IPv6 address format).
+The type checking happens during config compilation time, the packet processing is typeless.

-### Field reader
+### Header field reader

-Similar to field writer.
+In `header.h` the function `header_get_field_reader()` returns a Producer function that can read the given *source* header field into the given *target* value, or NULL when they are incompatible.
+The state for the returned function should be the same *source*.
+For more info on `HeaderField` see the field writer section.

-### Sequence Generator
+### Interface property

-Receives a Consumer that will know what to do with the generated sequence number.
-The two most common Consumers: field writer, metadata writer.
+Interfaces can have read-only properties (e.g. MAC address, IP address) that assignments in `edit` actions can use as data source.
+The optional `get_property_reader()` virtual method returns the appropriate value Producer for the properties based on their names, and checks compatibility with the given target where the produced value is intended to be stored.

+### Object (never implemented)

+The stateful pipeline object generates its data, and it is fed to a Consumer as an assignment in an `edit` action.
+Possible candidate for value Producer: Sequence Generator.
+In the current design the Sequence Generator writes into the packet property slot `sequence`.

-### Packet metadata
+### Packet property (removed)

-This producer reads the packet metadata and supplies it to a Consumer, which is typically a field writer.

-## Timestamps

-The system time is `struct timespec` with seconds and nanoseconds.
-The TSN timestamp is a 21 bit value where 20 bits encode microseconds (2^20 is a little over 1 million) and the MSB is one second.
-We need to convert between these types.
-TODO where?
+Similarly to the property reader, this capability of the `edit` action was removed in favor of dedicated actions for accessing the packet property slots.

-## Questions
+## Value comparison

-Isn't this overkill?
-See Maxim #37
+In addition to the `edit` action the generic value infrastructure is also used by the `Parsetree` object to match header fields against constant values to determine which stream the packet belongs to.
+The header field comparison is done with a Comparator function that has three parameters:

+* `state` depending on the type of the comparator
+    * in the current `Parsetree` implementation this is always a `HeaderField`
+* `value` is always a constant value, currently no Producers are supported
-How can this be used by the packet matching?
-It needs to use the packet header field extractor Producer somehow.
+* `packet` the current packet that needs to be identified by the `Parsetree`

+In `header.h` the function `header_get_field_comprator()` returns a Comparator function that compare the given *target* header field with the given *match* value, or NULL when they are incompatible.

+There were discussions about supporting generic value-value comparisons and Producer functions, but the current implementation is good enough for the `Parsetree`.